The changing competition between three dimensions of social status

 Of course, none of these moral cultures are absolute.
 In real life all three forms of influence are used to varying degrees by different people at different times in their lives.
 Additionally, different moral cultures can thrive in different pockets of the same society (e.g., fear culture in the most impoverished pockets of America, and empathy culture in the most privileged elite schools), particularly the more these pockets become socially and/or geographically isolated from one another.

 Finally, one place where I disagree with Campbell and Manning is in the use of the term ‘moral’ in ‘moral cultures’.
 Associating a dominant means of influence or status-building as ‘moral’ suggests that it is somehow better or worse for co-operation or collective wellbeing.
 All means of influence can be used toward ends that lead to collective benefit or collective harm.
-If we really are transitioning from an age of trade to an age of empathy, this change will likely have many consequences, some clearly good (e.g., less physical violence), some probably not so good (e.g., increased conflict, polarization, authoritarianism), and others that some people will welcome and other people will not (e.g., matriarchy, freedom from work, expanded penal systems).
+If we really are transitioning from an age of trade to an age of empathy, this change will likely have many consequences, some clearly positive (e.g., less physical violence), some negative (e.g., worsening mental health, increased polarization, possibly increased authoritarianism), and others that will be positive for some people and negative for others (e.g., freedom from work, matriarchy).
 At least if we get there, it is probably a sign that times are historically good to begin with.